JoeyCHEN11/Programming_Exercise/README.md

 Practice code for some problems on [AtCoder Beginner Contest](https://atcoder.jp/contests/archive?ratedType=1&category=0&keyword=).

-* I switched to Python when I was practicing on this site..
+* I switched to Python when I was practicing on this site.

 ## LeetCode

 Practice code for some problems on [LeetCode](https://leetcode.com/)

+The generated file with question relies one extention [vscode-leetcode](https://github.com/LeetCode-OpenSource/vscode-leetcode)